-- 1. Preparing financial statements in conformity with GAAP. - 2.
+- 1. Preparing financial statements in conformity with U.S. generally accepted accounting principles. - 2.
 Establishing and maintaining effective internal control over financial reporting and assessing its effectiveness. - 3.
 Complying with applicable laws and regulations.

-We are responsible for planning and performing the audit to obtain reasonable assurance and provide our opinion about whether House financial statements are presented fairly, in all material respects, in conformity with GAAP, and whether House management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2009, the objectives of which are as follows:
+We are responsible for planning and performing the audit to obtain reasonable assurance and provide our opinion about whether House financial statements are presented fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, and whether House management maintained, in all material respects, effective internal control over financial reporting as of September 30, 2010.
+We are also responsible for testing compliance with selected provisions of laws and requirements that have a direct and material effect on the financial statements and performing limited procedures with respect to certain other information accompanying the financial statements.